oh-jinwoo94/ENCODE/README.md

 other   398.0

-Less than 80% of the PAMs are NGG.
+More than 80% of the PAMs are NGG.
 The coordinates are likely to be correct

 #### Sample result 2: